SowmyaBetina/ForumReport/README.md

 ### Post and Comment Management

 This aspect revolves around forum content.
-Users can create posts to initiate discussions, ask questions, and share their knowledge.
+Users can create posts to initiate discussions and share their knowledge.
 Comments enable meaningful interactions within these posts, fostering a sense of community and collaboration.

 ### Reporting Comments